Welcome to the Autism Alliance UK’s supporter newsletter.

 The Bee Neuroinclusive Code of Best Practice

-This easy to use guide can be shared and implemented by those already in employment as well as serve to steer neurodivergent people on what support they may need.
+This easy to use guide can be shared and implemented by employers as well as those overseeing employer collaboration in regional/local areas, and can also help neurodivergent people identify the support and adjustments they may need.

 Ausome Charlie